|Nutritional Guidelines (per serving)|

 Twenty-four-hour salad is a creamy fruit salad made with a cooked custard and canned fruit, then chilled overnight.
 If you are familiar with ambrosia salad, this is a variation on that popular fruit salad.
 Instead of using cream as its base, 24-hour salad features egg custard as the foundation.
 It gets its name because you should refrigerate it for 24 hours before serving.

-This dish, popular in the Midwest U.S., is sweet enough to be a dessert and is a wonderful delicious addition to your holiday table.
+Popular in the Midwest, this dish is sweet enough to be a dessert and is a wonderful delicious addition to your holiday table.
 It is great to serve for Thanksgiving, Christmas, and Easter.
 It is also delicious served for Mother's Day, Father's Day, or any summer holiday party.

-This delicious salad can be made with many other kinds of fruit, for instance, fresh cubed cantaloupe or sliced strawberries work well, too.
+This delicious salad can be made with many other kinds of fruit, like fresh cubed cantaloupe or sliced strawberries work well, too.

 The recipe is easy to make as long as you follow a few rules.
 First, cook the egg custard mixture long enough.
 Do not grow impatient with the custard.
 Getting the custard right is an important element for this dish.
 If the egg custard does not have enough time to set, the salad can become too thin.
 The custard has to be thick.
-It will thicken more when it's chilled, but adding fruits will make it thinner.
+It will thicken more when it's chilled, but adding fruits too early will thin it out.

 Second, when it comes to canned fruits, make sure you use canned pineapple and canned mandarin oranges.
 Navel oranges are too bitter and too tough for this recipe.
 Tender and sweet mandarin oranges work best in this recipe.